 - 1. The GROUP structure may only be used in a data product label which also contains one or more data OBJECT definitions. - 2.
-A GROUP may not appear within any OBJECT other than an implicit or explicit FILE OBJECT. - 3.
-The GROUP statement must contain only attribute assignment statements, include pointers, or related information pointers (i.e., no data location pointers). - 4.
-GROUP statements may not be nested. - 5.
-GROUP statements may not contain OBJECT definitions. - 6.
-Only PSDD elements may appear within a GROUP statement. - 7.
-The keyword contents associated with a specific GROUP identifier (e.g., CAMERA_MODEL) must be identical across all labels of a single data set.
+The GROUP statement must contain only attribute assignment statements, include pointers, or related information pointers (i.e., no data location pointers). - 3.
+GROUP statements may not be nested. - 4.
+GROUP statements may not contain OBJECT definitions. - 5.
+Only PSDD elements may appear within a GROUP statement. - 6.
+The keyword contents associated with a specific GROUP identifier must be identical across all labels of a single data set (with the exception of the "PARAMETERS" GROUP, as explained.

-Usage of a GROUP structure must be coordinated with and approved by the responsible PDS discipline Node.
+Use of the GROUP structure must be coordinated with the responsible PDS discipline Node.